Frequently Asked Questions

 6) Daughters Milk – This ranks animals based on the predicted milking performance of their daughters compared with other animals of the same breed.

-3.1 How can a ram have a poor rating for number of lambs born, and still be 5 star on the replacement index?
+3.c How can a ram have a poor rating for number of lambs born, and still be 5 star on the replacement index?

-The replacement index is made up of a combination of lamb survivability, ewe mature weight, lambing difficulty, number of lambs born and lamb growth traits, each of which are weighted according to their effect on flock profitability.
 Where an animal is weak on one trait but strong in all other traits that make up the overall Replacement Index this can make up for the trait the ram is weaker on.

-3.2 Should physical checks be carried out on rams?
+3.d Should physical checks be carried out on rams?

 Regardless of what €uroStar Index a ram may have, if the ram is not physically correct, he should not be selected.
 All farmers should carry out a ram NCT (check) on all existing stock rams and rams being considered for purchase.
-There are five basic things all sheep farmers should consider at – these can be summarised as the 5 T’s;

 - Timing – assessed 10-12 weeks prior to breeding season